WPerczak/Shop-project/README.md

 # This project is still in progress.
 There are still things to do like cart and login

+(Test image is just for possibility of hiding header with scrolling.)

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started